TBA. Events are usually held in February.

 The heart of Carriacou's Carnival lies in its lively street parades.
 Bands, revelers, and masqueraders fill the streets, moving to the rhythms of calypso music and steelpan bands.
 It's a dynamic and energetic procession that captures the essence of the celebration.

-Like many Caribbean carnivals, Carriacou's celebration includes J'Ouvert morning.
+Like many Caribbean carnivals, Carriacou's celebration includes J'ouvert morning.
 This pre-dawn event involves revelers covered in paint, mud, or oil, celebrating in the streets before the more formal festivities begin.

 The carnival is accompanied by the infectious beats of calypso music and the melodic sounds of steelpan bands.
 These musical elements add to the joyous and celebratory atmosphere, encouraging people to dance and revel in the festivities.